DRsamuraiii/NyvoHabit/docs/SECURITY.md

   > **This project and all the ```repositories``` , ```Issues``` , ```Pull requests``` , ```Pages``` , ```Datasets``` , ```Documentations``` , ```Security informations```**:

-  > Are under *Creative Commons Zero v1.0 Universal License* , Which means All the permissions and limitations under this license are applied to this Project , Which are :
+  > Are licensed under *Creative Commons Zero v1.0 Universal License* , Which means All the permissions and limitations under this license are applied to this Project , Which are :

   > | Permissions | Approeved |
   > | ----------- | --------- |